The Attikamek Trail

 Expert swimmers, mink often take up residence in abandoned beaver dens or muskrat burrows.
 In and near the rapids, the unpredictable dives and magical re-appearances of common mergansers, as they hunt for fish below the surface, keep watchers from the shore guessing where they'll pop up next!

-The St. Marys River is the water link between Lake Superior to the west and Lake Huron to the east.© Parks Canada / Richard Draycott, August 1978
+The St. Marys River is the water link between Lake Superior to the west and Lake Huron to the east.© Parks Canada / Roger Draycott, August 1978

 Early explorers and fur traders were forced to portage their supply-laden canoes around these turbulent waters.
 The St. Marys River Rapids remained an obstacle for vessels entering and returning from Lake Superior until the construction of the first canals.